biicode/docs/c++/examples/freeglut.rst

 1. Create a new hive
 --------------------

-First, create a new hive as described in the :ref:`hello world example <hello_world>`, using the following options:
+First, create a new hive as described in the :ref:`hello world example <cpp_getting_started>`, using the following options:

 * Hive name: ``cpp_freeglut_hive``
 * Programming language: ``cpp``